Selfsat>IP22 Sat-IP Receiver

 Direct Connection to the Base Station

 A typical use case for the base station is connecting it to a switch or router and accessing it from hosts within the same network.
-However, note it is also possible to connect the host directly to the base station without intermediate switches or routers.
+However, it is also possible to connect the host directly to the base station without intermediate switches or routers.
 In this case, you need to pay attention to two aspects:

-1. The network interface that the host shall use when attempting to discover the Sat-IP server automatically.
+- The network interface that the host shall use when attempting to discover the Sat-IP server automatically.

-2. The IP address of the chosen interface.
+- The IP address of the chosen interface.

 ip addr add 169.254.100.50/16 dev eth0

-Finally, run the Sat-IP client as follows while replacing eth0 with your interface name:
+Finally, if using the CLI, run the Sat-IP client with the following command while replacing eth0

 blocksat-cli sat-ip --ssdp-net-if eth0